Sungup/sungup.github.io/_posts/2020-01-19-Build-the-Private-Registry-with-the-NFS-Volume.md

 ---

 Now we build the private registry.
-The private registry is very helpful, if you run the kubernetes cluster in the dedicated network or test the your built micro- service before publishing.
-But, the default deploy config of the docker- registry uses **emptyDir** and it cannot keep the registry volumes.
+The private registry is very helpful, if you run the kubernetes cluster in the dedicated network or test your built micro-service before publishing.
+But, the default deploy config of the docker-registry uses **emptyDir** and it cannot keep the registry volumes.
 To keep the uploaded images permanently, the image data should be stored on the persistent volumes like Ceph, NFS, iSCSI, and etc...

 In this article, setup the PV *(persistent volume)* and PVC *(persistent volume claim)* and attatch that volumes to the registry service.